eitanlees/eitanlees.github.io/README.md

 Make sure the banner image is the first element after the config to have it show up in the feed.

 Then I went through the markdown manually and cleaned some things up.

 - Adjust the image paths for the figures
-- Remove the plotting object line after a plottting cells.
+- Remove the plotting object line after a plotting cells.
-- Check the mathematis and cleang things up as needed.
+- Check the mathematics and cleaning things up as needed.

 ## Minimal Post Template